Remote Magnetic Levitation Using Reduced Attitude Control and Parametric Field Models: Results and Discussion

 \section{Results and Discussion}

 In this section, we evaluate our analysis through trajectory tracking experiments on the physical setup described in \cref{subsec:experimental_setup__sec_experimental_setup_and_results}.

 Controllers are implemented in Python on Ubuntu 20.04 LTS, running on a 20-core 3.4 GHz Intel i7-14700HK CPU, and 64 GB of RAM.
 We use Robot Operating System (ROS) as the middleware for communication between software components.
-To reduce delays, parts of the code are just-in-time compiled and cached with Numba \cite{lamNumbaLLVMbasedPython2015} reducing average computation times to less than \qty{0.3}{\milli\second}.
-The total delay, from marker position acquisition to current setpoint arrival at the coil drivers, is approximately \qty{4}{\milli\second}.
-Since this is already four samples of delay for a controller operating at \qty{1}{\kilo\hertz}, it was crucial to ensure that the controller's computations were as fast as possible.
+To reduce delays, parts of the code are just-in-time compiled and cached with Numba \cite{lamNumbaLLVMbasedPython2015}.
+The total delay, from marker position acquisition to current setpoint arrival at the coil drivers, is approximately \qty{4}{\milli\second} (sensing and communication $\approx$\qty{3.8}{\milli\second}, computation $\approx$\qty{0.3}{\milli\second}, and driver response $\approx$\qty{0.1}{\milli\second}).
+To evaluate the system's sensitivity to latency, we artificially injected delays into the control loop; an additional \qtyrange{3}{5}{\milli\second} significantly degraded control performance, highlighting the critical importance of our low-latency software architecture.
 Velocity estimates are obtained using first order backward finite differences.